jvasilakes/txtsh/README.md

-A crappy little shell for text analysis.
+The little text-analysis shell that could.

 +++ Main shell commands +++